Markets and Festivals

 This website hosts a calendar of indie handmade markets and festivals worldwide, including the Maker Faire ("world's largest DIY festival"), and the Renegade Craft Fair ("held yearly in urban epicenters of creative indie-entrepreneurship").

-Devoted to promoting the joys of handspinning and weaving, the SWA hosts a comprehensive list of annual fiber festivals throughout the United States and Canada.
+Devoted to promoting the joys of handspinning and weaving, the SWG hosts a comprehensive list of annual fiber festivals throughout the United States and Canada.